 Adaptive equipment for cerebral palsy patients helps increase mobility and activity.

-They encourage children with cerebral palsy to interact with the world around them and realize that they’re capable of doing things on their own.
+Adaptive equipment may encourage children with cerebral palsy to interact with the world around them and realize that they’re capable of doing more things on their own.

 Adaptive Equipment for Cerebral Palsy

-Check out these 10 adaptive tools for cerebral palsy patients!
-They’ll help improve gross motor skills like walking and fine motor skills like writing or eating.
+Check out these 10 adaptive tools for individuals with cerebral palsy!
+They may help improve gross motor skills like walking and fine motor skills like writing or eating.